manpreetnandrajog/manpreetnandrajog/README.md

 - 👋 Hi, I’m @manpreetnandrajog
 - 👀 I’m interested in web developing
 - 🌱 I’m currently learning java
-- 📫 How to reach me through my linkedin profile!
+- 📫 Reach me through my linkedin profile! www.linkedin.com/in/manpreet-nandrajog-865610185

 <!---
 manpreetnandrajog/manpreetnandrajog is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.